CoinExample/ANG/src/leveldb/README.md

   * Data is stored sorted by key.
   * Callers can provide a custom comparison function to override the sort order.
   * The basic operations are `Put(key,value)`, `Get(key)`, `Delete(key)`.
-  * Multiple changes can be made in one atomic batch.
+  * Multiple chcoinnamees can be made in one atomic batch.
   * Users can create a transient snapshot to get a consistent view of data.
   * Forward and backward iteration is supported over the data.
   * Data is automatically compressed using the [Snappy compression library](http://code.google.com/p/snappy).